CollinShen/Software-Defect-Tracker-Website/README.md

 This project is a web-based Software Defect Tracker application built using Django and JavaScript.
 It allows users to view, search, and edit software defects stored in a PostgreSQL database.

---> Internship exit video explaining dedign choices https://www.youtube.com/watch?v=-8vl7G7Cm0I
+--> Internship exit video explaining design choices.
+Watch this first so reading the code and this readme is easier to understand https://www.youtube.com/watch?v=-8vl7G7Cm0I

 ## Table of Contents